bhk/scam/reference.md

 name and treating that as a path relative to the directory containing the requiring source file.

-If the source file is found, SCAM will build a corresponding `.min` file in the object directory (described below).
+If the source file is found, SCAM will build a corresponding `.min` file in the "object directory", which is the directory that contains the target executable.
+Outside of the context of a `scam -o` command, such as during `scam -e` or `scam -x`, the object directory is not in effect, and can be thought of as an empty directory.

-If the source file is not found, no build step is performed for it (it is asumed to exist as a bundled module).
+If the source file is not found, no build step is performed for it (it is assumed to exist as a bundled module).

-#### Object Directory

-When `scam -o EXE SOURCES...` is invoked, it establishes `(dir EXE)` as the "object directory" for all compilation and execution steps that are needed to build the program.

-In other contexts -- the interactive interpreter, `scam -e EXPR`, or `scam SOURCEFILE` -- the object directory is not in effect.
-(It can be thought of as an empty directory.)

-#### Bundling
+**Compile Time**: When a `(require ...)` directive is compiled, the compiler obtains the symbol table for the required module by loading its object file.
+(Required files must be compiled before their requiring files.)

+Modules are located as at run time, except that bundled files are located within the compiler itself (not the resulting program).

+**Run Time:** When a module executes a `require` directive, the module's object file will be loaded and executed, unless it has already been required.
+Object files are in Makefile syntax, and are assigned a ".min" extension by SCAM.
+Modules are located using only the `notdir` portion of the module name, either in a module bundled with the running program, or as a file in the object directory.

+ - When execution is triggered by a `scam -o` build, the module will be read from the object directory if it is one of the modules included in the build.

+ - Otherwise, if a matching bundled module is present, it will be used.

+ - Otherwise, the object directory will be searched.

-"Bundled" modules are those that have been incorporated into a SCAM program.
+**Bundling:** "Bundled" modules are those that have been incorporated into a SCAM program.
 The `scam` command, for example, contains bundled versions of all modules required for compilation (it needs them in order to compile).
 When programs are build with `scam -o ...`, all required modules will be bundled in the resulting program.

-#### The `runtime` Module

-When dependencies are scanned, a module named "runtime" is treated as an implicit dependency of every SCAM module.
-(Modules do not `require` the runtime explicitly, because it must be loaded before they can execute.)

-When building most programs, we assume that `runtime.scm` will not be present in the same directory as the target source file, and the runtime module bundled with the compiler will be used.

-When we build the compiler, `runtime.scm` is present, so it will be built, and all the compiler modules will use that runtime.
-In this case, the compiled runtime is used to execute any test modules, and there will be no bundled modules available when the test modules execute.

 ### `let`

 [Special form]

-Syntax:

     (let ( (NAME VALUE)... ) BODY... )